 Pizza boxes can be broken into plates

 There’s no questioning the core utility of a pizza box.
 But few may realize that the sturdy workhorse can do double duty.
 Rip off the lid, fold it into quarters and tear at the creases to produce four disposable plates.
 The bottom of the box can be folded in half to store leftovers.
-Of course, if your pizza place gets its boxes from Greenbox, half the work is done for you—the company makes pizza boxes with perforations that make this hack even easier.
+Remember pizza boxes can be recycled with the grease and leftover globs of cheese!

 Collapsible bags offer cooking capability